Can Dogs Have THC? | Understanding The Risks

 THC, the psychoactive compound in cannabis, can be toxic to dogs, even in small amounts, causing symptoms like lethargy, vomiting, and in severe cases, seizures.
 While CBD is generally safe, it's important to ensure products are either THC-free or contain only trace amounts, as in full-spectrum CBD oils (below 0.3%).

-Full-spectrum CBD is considered safe for dogs due to the minimal THC content and its enhanced therapeutic effects when combined with other cannabinoids.
-Always consult your veterinarian before introducing any CBD product to your dog’s routine for safety.
+Full-spectrum CBD is considered safe for dogs due to the minimal THC content and its enhanced effects when combined with other cannabinoids.
+Always consult your veterinarian before introducing any CBD product to your dog’s routine.

 THC for Dogs: Safety Overview